SixPaths18/Python-Projects/README.md

 ### Password Strength Checker
 A simple Python script that analyzes a password’s length, character variety, and pattern safety to score and display its overall strength.

+### Temperature Converter
+A simple temperature conversion tool that lets users choose a conversion type and instantly converts between Celsius, Fahrenheit, and Kelvin.